open/close all folders

 - K.T.
 Oslin sang the last verse of Alabama's "Face to Face", but received no credit for it whatsoever.

 - Sons of the Desert sang a call and response on Ty Herndon's 1998 hit "It Must Be Love", but were not credited for it; making this all the more egregious is that they were credited for their backing vocals on Lee Ann Womack's "I Hope You Dance" only two years later.
-This may be due to Sons of the Desert being in the middle of a dispute with Epic Records at the time (both they and Ty were on the label at the time).
+This may be due to Sons of the Desert being in the middle of a dispute with Epic Records during the release of "It Must Be Love" (Ty was also on Epic at the time), whereas by the release of "I Hope You Dance", both they and Lee Ann were on MCA Records.

 - Trisha Yearwood's "Like We Never Had a Broken Heart" credited the backing vocals provided by Garth Brooks (this was before they were married), but only on the Canadian charts.